Mac and Cheese a la Fortuna

 Bring a large pot of water to a boil.
 Add the macaroni and cook according to the directions on the package, 6 to 8 minutes.
 Drain well.

 Meanwhile, heat the milk in a small saucepan, but don't boil it.
 Melt 2 tablespoons of the butter in a medium pot and add the flour.
 Cook over low heat for 2 minutes, stirring constantly with a whisk.
 While whisking, add the hot milk and cook for a minute or 2 more, until thickened and smooth.
 Off the heat, add the cheeses, a dash of salt, pepper, and nutmeg.
 Add the cooked macaroni and crumbled bacon; stir well.
-Pour into 2 buttered individual size gratin dishes.
+Pour into a buttered 8 x 8 x2-inch pyrex dish.